 In Chinese medicine, mineral supplements provide an anchoring quality to the body so that the spirit can rest at night.
 Taking a mineral supplement before bed often helps you have a better sleep experience and wake up feeling more rested.
 However, calcium and mineral supplements can be difficult for many people to absorb.
 You may not feel the effects of better sleep from a product you can’t assimilate.
 This is where you may need to try different companies and different forms of mineral combinations to get the benefits.

 5. Homeopathic Sleep Aids

-There’s nothing worse then being woken up by your baby for a feeding and not being able to get back to sleep easily or at all.
+There’s nothing worse than being woken up by your baby for a feeding and not being able to get back to sleep easily or at all.
 Then they wake up three hours later, and it starts all over again.
-The homeopathic products Hyland’s Calms and Calms Forte are some of the safest sleep aids.
+The homeopathic product Calms Forte is one of the safest sleep aids.
 They are very gentle, don’t create any drowsiness, and can be taken as often as needed until you fall back to sleep, even every five minutes.
-I consider them safe for breastfeeding, since these remedies contain miniscule amounts of the actual substance.
+I consider them safe for breastfeeding since these remedies contain minuscule amounts of the actual substance.

 6. Nettles Tonic Tea

 Nettles taken as a dried herb in either tea or capsule has a very gentle harmonizing tonic action.
 They are not a quick acting tonic, but work overtime, from several weeks to several months, and help nourish and restore energy.

 There are some other very helpful vitamins and supplements to help you handle postpartum exhaustion.
 Help yourself to feel your best by trying some of these options.

 Learn how to choose herbs safely while breastfeeding, how much to take and how much passes through your breastmilk in this self-paced online course.Start Now